Frontalis Muscle Hypertrophy

 6. Bruxism (teeth grinding; reflex forehead tension)

-7. Essential tremor (action tremor involving facial muscles)
+7. Essential (action tremor involving facial muscles)

 8. Tardive dyskinesia (antipsychotic-induced)